Sometimes you can just never find the time.

 You can’t schedule creativity, however you can schedule in a repetitive process to get you into a creative mindset.

 If meditation unlocks your imagination, then schedule some time each day to meditate and straight after try writing lyrics.
+If going for a walk helps your imagination come to life, then schedule some time after you’ve been for your daily walk.

 Experiment with different activities which make you feel different emotions then try creating after it.